 Garmin Fenix 5x Complaints

-This is yet another reason I think the watch should offline-sync its files to the phone via its bluetooth connection instead of straight to the Garmin servers; this would allow people to quickly and easily copy the files from the phone to their computer.
+Nonetheless, the aforementioned problem is yet another reason I think the watch should offline-sync its files to the phone via its bluetooth connection instead of straight to the Garmin servers; this would allow people to quickly and easily copy the files from the phone to their computer.
 For installing maps, I simply leave the watch upside down and I haven’t had any problems so far.

 Garmin Fenix 5x Backing Up Data